PulseWaves/Specification/specification.rst

   These two bits encode which mirror facet the pulse is reflected from.
 These two bits do not change as long as subsequent pulses are from the same mirror facet of the scanner.

 Intensity:
   This value characterizes the returned intensity of the pulse for easy understanding and quick visualization purposes.
 It should be properly scaled so that it can be used to color the pulse for previewing purposes.
+It could, for example, be scaled according to the highest digitized value on the returning wave.
 The value may or may not have a physical meaning.

 Classification:
-  This value us used to (pre-)classify entire pulses into a yet to ve established metric.
-Possible are the number of waveform peaks or a simple roof, forest, grass, road, water,for quick understanding.
+  This value could be used to (pre-)classify entire pulses into a yet to be established metric.
+Possible are the number of waveform peaks or a simple roof, forest, grass, road, water flagging to provide some insight and understanding of the attached waveforms when previewing only the pulse data.

 Defined Variable Length Records (VLRs or AVLRs):
 ------------------------------------------------------------------------------